aaaaarsen/HHproject/WebDevProject-main/README.md

+This is a web application for finding jobs and employees, including authorization, viewing companies, vacancies and resumes, with an admin panel in Django and an interface in Angular.

+Backend: Django, DRF

-# Angular Project
+Frontend: Angular

-This is an Angular project for WebDev spring.

 ## Group Members
 - Member 1: Raiymbek Arsen, 23B031408